SeeSense-AK/dublin-dashboard/walkthrough.md

 - **Automated Tests:** N/A (Visual feature)
 - **Manual Verification:**
     - The report generator creates a PDF with the correct structure and branding.
+    - The SeeSense logo appears on the cover page and subsequent page headers.
     - AI functions are called for top hotspots and routes.
     - The progress bar updates as items are processed.
-    - Fallbacks are in place if the Google API key is missing.